 5. eMusic Subscription

 Your independent-minded music fan may already be an eMusic subscriber.
 Or they might want to be.
 The indie-music heavy site is a the best fit for those with adventurous or non-mainstream tastes, especially when it comes to independent and world music, classical, jazz, and blues.
 EMusic's become even more useful thanks to the addition major-label artists, which include Bob Dylan, Bruce Springsteen, Run DMC, The Clash, and many more.
-Subscriptions can start as low as US$6.49/month.
+Subscriptions to this download service start as low as US$11.99/month.

 Chances are, your music fan loves to listen to music in the car.
 Give them a way to pipe their music through their car stereo with a car adapter.
 There are three kinds of iPhone/iPod car kits: cassette adapters, FM transmitters, and built-in jacks.
 Jacks offer the best quality and the highest price, while cassette adapters have low prices and acceptable quality.
 FM transmitters are prone to interference in areas with a lot of radio stations, so choose wisely.

 True audiophiles won’t be interested in the little white earbuds included with every iPod.
 They’re fine for civilians, of course, but the enthusiast will want something with more clarity, better response, and improved style.
-New iPod headphones can run anywhere from about $50-$500, with prices generally matching the level of performance.
+New iPod headphones can run anywhere from about $50-$500 (really good noise-cancelling headphones, at $250-$400, can be priceless for people who spend a lot of time on trains or planes), with prices generally matching the level of performance.

-For an especially nice, affordable option, I recommend Apple's new EarPods.
+For an especially nice, affordable option, try Apple's EarPods.
 These $30 successors to the company's iconic white earbuds offer better sound and much better fit in the ear.
 They're a major improvement for music on the go.

 Your music fan probably doesn't just love music on the go; I bet they enjoy it throughout the house, too.
 With the Airport Express, they can stream music to any speakers connected to it from their iTunes library over Wi-Fi.
 Set up a few of these throughout the house and their iPod touch, iPad, or iPhone becomes a remote control for a house-wide audio system.